 She is clothed in strength and dignity and she laughs without fear of the future -Proverbs 31:25

 Shamonda Strother, The Chief of Fun, was raised in Atlanta, GA.
-As a nurse in Corporate America, she developed extensive leadership skills and a love for empowering others.
-After spending two decades in the nursing profession, her true passion was revealed.
-Now, she has broadened her horizons to build You Can Fit Out 2,LLC, an Atlanta-based, comprehensive, and collaborative lifestyle brand that provides peer-led youth empowerment and leadership experiences, accompanied by an apparel collection.
+As a former nurse in Corporate America, she developed extensive leadership skills and a love for empowering others.
+Now, she has developed a lifestyle brand called You Can Fit Out 2.

 She brings a unique perspective.
 Drawing from her extensive leadership experience in nursing, she incorporates the holistic nursing model in her team building experiences.
 This holistic nursing model honors everyone's unique physical, mental, emotional, spiritual, and environmental strengths and challenges.
 Not only does her intellect stretch to the field of nursing, she is also a connoisseur of the arts.
 She combines education and fun to create interactive experiences that involve music, drama, fashion, dance, and team building.

 When her kids were young, she noticed that their community was quite different from hers as a child.
 It was a rare sight to see many kids playing, laughing, and singing together.
 Instead, relationships were more distant.
 In her sleep, God gave her a vision to empower the youth.
 One person at a time, her kindness built bridges to other communities and opportunities.